Women in space: Advancements

 In 1992 Mae Jemison became the first woman of color in space.
-Susan Helms became the first woman on an ISS expedition crew on Expedition 2, lasting from March 2001 until August 2001.
-Peggy Whitson became in 2007 the first woman to command the International Space Station, and in October 2009 NASA's first female Chief of the Astronaut Office.

-On October 18, 2019, the first all female spacewalk was conducted by Jessica Meir and Christina Koch.
+Susan Helms became the first woman on an International Space Station expedition crew on Expedition 2, lasting from March 2001 until August 2001.
+In October 2007, Peggy Whitson became the first woman to command the ISS, and in October 2009 NASA's first female Chief of the Astronaut Office.
+On October 18, 2019, the first all female spacewalk was conducted by Jessica Meir and Christina Koch on the ISS.
+On April 6, 2026, during the Artemis II lunar flyby, Koch became the first woman to fly around the Moon, after becoming the first woman to travel beyond low Earth orbit four days earlier.
+From the vicinity of the Moon, she talked to her "space sister" and upcoming ISS commander Meir on the ISS, pointing out that with their colleagues that they set the record for the furthest two groups of humans.

-Left: America sending frequently women into space allowed Peggy Whitson (Expedition 16), as the first woman being captain of a space station, greeting in a first of its kind encounter another woman (Pamela Melroy, STS-120) being captain of another spacecraft in 2007.
+Left: In 2007, with America sending women into space more frequently Peggy Whitson (Expedition 16), the first woman captain of a space station, greeted, in a first of its kind encounter, another woman spacecraft captain (Pamela Melroy, STS-120).

 Right: Jessica Meir with Christina Koch (right) of ISS Expedition 61 in 2019, before making the first all-woman spacewalk.

 Future

 Only 12 human beings, all men, have walked on the Moon.
 In 2020, NASA's communication director reported that NASA planned to land astronauts on the Moon, including possibly a woman astronaut or astronauts, as part of the U.S. Artemis program.
 Of the 18 candidates in the Artemis program, nine are women: Nicole Aunapu Mann, Kayla Barron, Christina Koch, Kate Rubins, Stephanie Wilson, Jessica Meir, Jasmin Moghbeli, Anne McClain and Jessica Watkins.
 Furthermore, the European Space Agency (ESA) has six astronauts, of whom one is a woman (Samantha Cristoforetti), training for Artemis.
 This group is later to be joined by members of the 2022 European Space Agency Astronaut Group, which includes two women, (Sophie Adenot and Rosemary Coogan), plus history's first parastronaut.

-In April 2023 NASA, together with the Canadian Space Agency, announced their selection of the Artemis II crew, the first since the Apollo program to go around the Moon.
-The crew will include Christina Koch.